kaumanns/covidplotter/README.md

 Notes:

-- In order to change the countries and/or scaling factors, modify the JSON configurations in `etc/`.
+- In order to change the countries and/or scaling factors, modify the JSON configuration in `etc/scale_map.json`.
 - If new configurations are provided, modify `Makefile` accordingly.
 Run `src/covidplotter.py` for more options.

 ## Plots